 And over time, that will hold your marketing back in a variety of ways.

 5 Problems Badly Written Content Causes for Marketing

 If only there were a simple test to tell you if you were suffering from badly written content.

-Unfortunately, many brands spend so much time and money investing in middle of the road blog posts that just don’t deliver results.
+Unfortunately, many brands spend so much time and money investing in middle-of-the-road blog posts that just don’t deliver results.

-1. You Attract the Wrong Audience
+1. Bad Writing Attracts the Wrong Audience

 There’s a reason why traffic and social shares are seen as vanity metrics.
 Seeing spikes on those stats alone doesn’t necessarily mean your marketing campaign is working.